National War Memorial (New Zealand): Earthquake strengthening and closures

 Dunning Thornton had reminded the ministry again in 2015 and 2017 that detailed assessment of the bell frames was necessary, but the ministry only requested a full assessment of the frames in August 2019.
 Also in August 2019, Wellington City Council advised the Ministry for Culture and Heritage that an earthquake-prone building notice had to be put on the building, but the ministry did not make the information public and did not close the building until six months later.
 Although Dunning Thornton's full assessment was not completed until April 2020, the Ministry for Culture and Heritage closed the carillon on 20 February 2020.
 The ministry stated at the time that an engineering report had found that the structure was an earthquake risk, meeting only 15% of the New Building Standard earthquake code, without admitting that they had been aware of potential problems since 2011.
 The weakest part of the building was the frames around the heavy bells.
 The Hall of Memories closed at the same time because although it was no longer earthquake-prone, it could only be accessed via the carillon tower.

 A peer review of Dunning Thornton's 2020 report was carried out by Holmes Consulting, who made further recommendations about the likely performance of the building during an earthquake.
 In December 2021 the Ministry for Culture and Heritage announced that it hoped to have strengthening completed by May 2027, in a project with six steps at an estimated cost of $7.2 million.
-The carillon and Hall of Memories were to remain closed until the work is completed.
-However, the Ministry for Culture and Heritage has decided it will open the Hall of Memories for specific occasions.
+The carillon and Hall of Memories were to remain closed until the work was completed.
+However, the Ministry for Culture and Heritage decided it would open the Hall of Memories for specific occasions.
 On 15 February 2023, Princess Anne and entourage entered the Hall of Memories and the Princess laid a wreath there.
 The media noted that this event took place only a few hours before a large earthquake shook Wellington and queried the decision to hold the ceremony inside the building.
-As of August 2025, it was expected that the carillon would re-open by August 2026.
+The carillon and Hall of Memories re-opened in time for the Anzac Day commemoration in April 2026.